OlafZhang/generate_anime_name_combination/README.md

 		a.
 Number( NO, Primary key, Not null, int(5) )

-		Now with auto-record code, if you record manually, you must enter number manually , too.
+		Now with auto-entered code, if you enter manually, you must enter number manually , too.

 		b.
 Family name(FAMILY, Not null, varchar(10) )